Renew your Thai drivers license in Chiang Mai.

 There are plenty of posts out there detailing how to get your first license, but this post is aimed at those long-term residents looking to renew their Thai drivers license.

-- Greater* than 2 year on a probationary license or expiring 5 yr DL. (*Greater, as in you can not renew until the first license has expired!)
+- Greater* than 2 year on a probationary license or expiring 5 yr DL. (*Greater, as in you can not renew until the day after your first license has expired!)

 - Non-Imm visa.
 You can not renew for a 5 year license on a tourist visa.
-(You can get a 2yr Temp DL on a tourist visa)
+(You can get another 2yr Temp DL on a tourist visa)

-- Proof of residency (Cert. of Residency, Yellow Book, or Work Permit)
+- Proof of residency (either a Cert. of Residency, Yellow Book, or Work Permit)

 - Medical Exam